-The Business Enterprise Learning Community is a residential experience designed to provide students with the opportunity to explore the multidisciplinary functions of the business field through: 1) connected coursework, 2) regular interactions with faculty, staff, and peer mentors, as well as 3) networking with business executives.
-The community also offers second year students the opportunity to further develop leadership and professionalism skills.
-The community seeks to inspire the "entrepreneurial spirit" in Gatton students and provide additional academic support for a richer first and second year experience.
+The Business Enterprise Learning Community is a residential experience designed to provide students with the opportunity to explore the multidisciplinary functions of the business field through connected coursework, regular interactions with faculty, staff, and peer mentors, as well as networking with business executives.
+The community also seeks to inspire the "entrepreneurial spirit" in Gatton students and provide additional academic support for a richer first-year experience.

 Students participating in the Business Enterprise Learning community will achieve the following outcomes: